Quick Reference: Variables and Expressions

 • qbpp::var("name"): Creates a qbpp::Var object with the given name "name".

-• qbpp::var("name", s1): Creates a one-dimensional array of qbpp::Var objects with the base name "name".
+• qbpp::var("name", s1): Creates a 1-dimensional variable array with the base name "name".
 Each element is represented as name[i].
-The resulting type is qbpp::Array<1, qbpp::Var>.

 NOTE If "name" is omitted, numbered names such as "{0}", "{1}", … are automatically assigned in creation order.